VelizarBG/buildevents/README.md

 `/buildevents set <eventName> dimension ...` to change an event's dimension or make it global(every dimension).

+`/buildevents set <eventName> total ...` to toggle displaying the total amount of actions on the sidebar for each of the two actions.

 `/buildevents pause ...` to stop tracking actions until re-enabled with `/buildevents unpause ...`.

 `/buildevents list` to view all existing events.
 Optionally, end with `active` or `paused` to view those specifically.